TransformingMusicology/mei-tmus/documentation/tablature-core.md

 Where a rhythm indicator is the only element of `<tabGrp>`, the result has the same effect as a rest in CMN.

-Given the presence of a rhythmGlyph, the form can be inferred from '@dur' or '@dur.ges' (*which?*) on `<tabGrp>`.
-Where the editor wishes to specify the form of the rhythmGlyph, the following attributes can be used:
+Given the presence of a tabRhythm, the form can be inferred from '@dur' or '@dur.ges' (*which?*) on `<tabGrp>`.
+Where the editor wishes to specify the form of the tabRhythm, the following attributes can be used:

 att | description
 ---|---